 Having a greenhouse is a great addition to your backyard space.
 You can use it year-round and it can serve multiple purposes.
 Whether you make gardening a full-time passion or use the space to protect your garden tools in the winter, adding a greenhouse can increase the value of your home.

 It is important to keep in mind some of the potential hazards when planning your family’s dream backyard.

 - Be sure to check the safety of play structures on a regular basis.
-Tighten screws on swing sets and keep an eye on your child’s playhouse as some potentially harmful bugs like wasps or spiders may try to move in.
+Tighten screws on swing sets and keep an eye on your child’s playhouse as some potentially harmful bugs like wasps or spiders.

 Your backyard can become your own oasis and a place to relax and unwind.
 Whether you add some games for outdoor recreation and entertainment or install a swing set for your kids to play, there are many ways to enjoy your outdoor space year-round.

 At Timberline Landscaping we are proud partners with Come Alive Outside, a non-profit dedicated to the pursuit of living healthier lives outside.
 They have a wonderful set of resources to encourage your family to spend more time in the great outdoors.
 As always, our talented design team is a great resource if you are interested in creating a beautiful family-friendly landscape.
 Contact your Timberline experts today.